hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/LdapUserSync.md

 You cannot update the existing script to add new groups.
 If you cannot manage groups memberships in AAD, you have 2 choices.

 1. One time only sync as explained [here](https://docs.hortonworks.com/HDPDocuments/HDP3/HDP-3.1.0/ambari-authentication-ldap-ad/content/authe_ldapad_synchronizing_ldap_users_and_groups.html)
+  * Whenever the group membership changes, you will have to do this sync again.
 2. Write a cron job, call the [Ambari API periodically](https://community.hortonworks.com/questions/2909/how-do-i-automate-the-ambari-ldap-sync.html) with the new groups.

 ### Ranger User sync and configuration